Sharif111/Build-and-Test-a-RESTful-API-/README.md

 ## Project:
-I build a RESTful API APP which can perform CRUD operation by using a php framework(laravel) then i test it with a postman tool.Database i use is mysql.
+I build a Item Manager RESTful API  which can perform CRUD operation by using a php framework(laravel) then i test it with a postman tool.Database i use is mysql.